CellularSyntax/cellularsyntax.github.io/_posts/2023-08-12-modeling-the-human-sinoatrial-node.md

 ```

 #### 5.2.
 Create Legends and Labels
-The <code>createLegends</code> function initializes and sets legends or descriptions for states, algebraic variables, variable of integration (voi) or time, and constants.
+The <code>createLegends</code> function initializes and sets legends or descriptions for states, algebraic variables, variable of integration (<code>voi</code>) or time, and constants.
 This can be useful for annotating plots or for providing context to the values within the code.

 ```python
 def createLegends():